 Banknotes printing expenses for each denomination which include ordering, printing, freight, insurance and handling costs are initially deferred.
 Based on the currency issued into circulation, the respective proportional actual costs incurred are released to the profit or loss from the deferred costs account over the useful period (life span) of each banknote denomination.
 The deferred amount is recognised as prepayment and represents un-issued banknotes (currency) stock.
-Previously the costs were expensed upon delivery of currency stock.
 Cost of coins minted is expensed in full on delivery in the year of purchase/acquisition.
+The life span of each bank note denomination is as described in note(3 (d)) below.